Description of the inaugural Waterfront Days held this past Memorial Day weekend in Old Sacramento.

 As you may know, the re-branding of Old Sacramento to Old Sacramento Waterfront by the City is intended to broaden the historic district’s appeal – and increase foot traffic by both tourists and locals.

-Over time, as planned changes to Old Sacramento are made, I can envision myself routinely referring to the historic district as the Old Sacramento Waterfront.
+To sum up, I can envision myself in the future routinely referring to the historic district as the Old Sacramento Waterfront.
 At the same time, I can understand the dismay expressed about the event name change.

 Comments on Sacramento Waterfront Days?